jacobdrury/grove/README.md

         - quick-build
 ```

-The above config will run the `quick-build` within the new worktree directory after it's been checked out.
+The above config will run the `quick-build` command within the new worktree directory after it's been checked out.

 ## Worktree Seeding